Ogilvy consolidates all agencies under one P&L

 NEW YORK: The global array of Ogilvy brands is consolidating into "a single, branded, integrated operating company," according to Ogilvy & Mather Worldwide chairman and CEO John Seifert.

 Effective immediately, Ogilvy operations in the U.S. will operate as one P&L under the leadership of newly appointed CEO Lou Aversano, previously CEO of Ogilvy & Mather New York.
-"Over the next 30 days, Lou will unveil to that new entity the next phase is of this leadership structure," Seifert said in a telephone interview.
+"Over the next 30 days, Lou will unveil to that new entity the next phase of this leadership structure," Seifert said in a telephone interview.

 The collapsing of brands that is now taking place in the U.S. will be reflected globally over the next year.
 "It’s a beacon for rest of the worldwide network," Seifert said.
-"Every market in world is working on a plan."
-That means standalone brands like Ogilvy & Mather, Ogilvy One and Ogilvy PR will disappear in favor of a single, unified brand presence.
+"Every market in the world is working on a plan."
+That means standalone brands like Ogilvy & Mather, Ogilvy One, and Ogilvy PR will disappear in favor of a single, unified brand presence.

+Ogilvy PR's global CCO and head of media relations Jennifer Risi becomes global communications officer of the new "One Ogilvy" structure and the PR division's chief business development officer Suresh Raj takes on the role of global chief business development officer.

-The move is an effort to clear away internal structures within the greater Ogilvy organization, removing P&Ls, management and marketing capabilities that were being replicated across the network and made collaboration more difficult.
+The move is an effort to clear away internal structures within the greater Ogilvy organization, removing P&Ls, management, and marketing capabilities that were being replicated across the network and made collaboration more difficult.
 "Rather than trying to manage 10 different Ogilvies as separate businesses and then trying to figure out how we then connect those businesses for the good of the client," Seifert said, "we are now saying, ‘Let’s start with the client.’"

-The consolidation plan began to form 18 months ago, when Seifert told WPP CEO Martin Martin Sorrell that he wanted to unify Ogilvy within WPP Group.
-"I felt that we had become a bit of a holding company within a holding company," Seifert said.
+The consolidation plan began to form 18 months ago, when Seifert told WPP CEO Martin Martin Sorrell he wanted to unify Ogilvy within WPP Group.
+"I felt we had become a bit of a holding company within a holding company," Seifert said.

 While reorganizations like this typically lead to layoffs of redundant workers, Seifert said he didn’t anticipate that staffing levels would be "fundamentally altered," citing an increase in project-based work.
 As part of the restructuring, Seifert made nearly two dozen appointments to leadership positions within the new entity, noting that half of them are women.